The Baptist Church at Andover began with 31 people who met in homes every Sunday evening where they would gather for prayer and Bible Study.

 The first worship service was held at Shoney's Inn, followed by the Lexington Ice Center for 2 years.

-On July 18, 1993, The Baptist Church at Andover was constituted, with 92 charter members, and the church officially called its first Pastor, Mike Osborne.
+On July 18, 1993, The Baptist Church at Andover was officially constituted, with 92 charter members.
+The first pastor was called by the congregation, Mike Osborne.
 The Church went from the ice center to one more site on Palumbo drive.

 The church was facing severe financial and attendance woes.
 God led BCA into a partnership with Porter Memorial Baptist Church.
-Pastor Bill Henard, who was pastor at Porter Memorial, would commute to BCA following the services at Porter Memorial, and preach at BCA.
+Pastor Bill Henard, who was pastor at Porter Memorial, would commute to BCA following the services at Porter to preach at BCA.
 Though Pastor Henard never assumed the Senior Pastor role at BCA he did fill the role of preaching and shepherding during this difficult season.
 He also led the church away from its "seeker-friendly" church model.
 Pastor Mike stepped away from his role as Senior Pastor prior to Pastor Bill arriving.

 The church began the "Christmas at Andover" project.
-The city of Bethlehem was reenacted, including live animals, train rides, Christmas lights, and the gospel message was given each night.
-Christmas at Andover occurred through 2013.
+On the church property, the city of Bethlehem was reenacted, including live animals, train rides, Christmas lights, and the gospel message was given each night.
+Christmas at Andover occurred through 2012.

 Eddie Schwarberg was called to be the fourth pastor (current) of The Baptist Church at Andover.
-Pastor Eddie was a Pastor in Knoxville, TN .
+Pastor Eddie was previously a Pastor in Knoxville, TN .
 He preached In lieu of a call and received a 99% vote among the congregation to become the next pastor.

 The motto of the church was changed to "Knowing Jesus Christ, growing in grace, enjoying God and one another."

 A renovation team was established to modify the look of the auditorium.

 By the grace of God we endured the Coronavirus with no lives in the congregation lost.